casper-network/docs/source/docs/casper/resources/moving-to-casper.md

   --session-arg "delegator:public_key='0154d828baafa6858b92919c4d78f26747430dcbecb9aa03e8b44077dc6266cabf'"
 ```

-To understand the context of this example please refer to: [Delegating with the Casper Client](../developers/cli/delegate.md).
+To understand the context of this example, refer to: [Delegating with the Casper Client](../developers/cli/delegate.md).

 In the contract, you can access the session arguments as follows: